tedher/tf-guides/docs/simple-server-with-ssh.md

 - The end port: 22
 - List of CIDR blocks: 0.0.0.0/0 (all IP address)

-The ingress define the inbound rules.
+The egress define the outbound rules.
 In this case we define the following:
 - Protocol: -1 (all)
 - The start port: 0
 - The end port: 0